 “Selecting and identifying bulls with favorable carcass traits for tenderness and marbling, plus identifying feed efficiency traits are key components in our registered Brangus herd,” says John and his wife, Carolyn.
 Oak Creek is home to approximately 700 head of registered Brangus, Red Brangus, Red Angus and Angus cattle.
 He has been DNA testing his bulls for the last six years using the results in management and breeding decisions.

 “Our goal is to raise cattle that produce tender, juicy beef that people enjoy eating,” says John Kopycinski.
 To market their bulls, Oak Creek Farms has their annual Forage Tested Registered Bull Sale each October that attracts buyers from Texas and across the nation.
 “Each year our customers become more interested in our forage based program along with the DNA testing results.
 Buyers will be able to use the information to select bulls that will best fit their individual ranch program,” explains Kopycinski.
 The bulls have also been ultra sounded and fertility tested.
 “We want to give the buyer as much information as we can so that he can make an informed decision, and we also want to be sure that the bull is ready to go to work when he gets to his new home.”

-For more information about Oak Creek Farms and their upcoming bull sale on October 24, 2009, please visit their web page at http://www.oakcreekfarms.com/ or contact John Kopycinski at (979) 836-6832.
+For more information about Oak Creek Farms and their total herd management program, please visit their web page at http://www.oakcreekfarms.com/ or contact John Kopycinski at (979) 836-6832.